MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/collateral-tutorials/app-center.md

 4. At this point, you can configure user authentication.
 For example, you can connect to an LDAP repository.

-    > For more information, see the topic about configuring the Application Center after installation, in the user documentation.
+    > For more information, see the topic about [configuring the Application Center after installation](../installation-configuration/production/appcenter/#configuring-application-center-after-installation).

 5. Prepare the mobile client for Android, iOS, BlackBerry 6/7, and Windows Phone 8, as explained in  [Preparing mobile clients](http://ibm.biz/knowctr#SSHS8R_8.0.0/com.ibm.worklight.installconfig.doc/appcenter/c_configuration_of_the_applicati.html).

 The mobile client is the mobile application that you use to browse the catalog and install the application.

 > **Note:** For a production installation, consider to install the Application Center by running the provided Ant tasks: it enables you to decouple updates to the server from updates to the Application Center.
-For more information, see the user documentation.

 ## Preparing mobile clients
 ### For Android phones and tablets